 e) Section 102 states seizure of property and immovable property in its strict sense can only be attached or sealed.

-Therefore, a conclusion can be drawn from the above arguement that police officer does not have the power to attach, seize and seal an immovable property.
+Therefore, a conclusion can be drawn from the above argument that police officer does not have the power to attach, seize and seal an immovable property.

-Therefore, in the current case, the bench was jusitified in excluding immovable property under section 102 of CrPC as such a sitution would create a very confusing environment.
+Therefore, in the current case, the bench was justified in excluding immovable property under section 102 of CrPC as such a situation would create a very confusing environment.